top of page

 IMG_3045.jpeg

-The COVID lockdown gave me the space to turn inward and write my memoir, The Fracturing: Love and Madness at the End of the Century - is a 55,000 word narrative nonfiction about how confronting the truths we bury can break us open and set us free.
+The COVID lockdown gave me the space to turn inward and write my memoir, The Fracturing: Love and Madness at the End of the Century, a 55,000-word narrative nonfiction about how confronting the truths we bury can break us open—and set us free.

 At its core, The Fracturing is both a love story and an inquiry into class—how it shaped my most intimate relationship and my career in journalism, and how silence in both became a substitute for connection.
-It’s a story about the courage it takes to face the information we most want to avoid—and the freedom that comes from finally listening.
+It’s a story about the courage required to face the information we most want to avoid—and the freedom that becomes possible when we finally listen.

 I am a current fellow with FAIR in the Arts, a nonpartisan network dedicated to free expression and creative excellence, and an active member of the SoCal Alliance of Braver Angels.